Strawberry Hill

 Bedfordshire is one of the most intensively farmed counties in the UK.
 However in the 1990s, one enlightened farmer turned his 150-hectare farm over to nature under the Countryside Stewardship Scheme.

-Some twenty five years later, Strawberry Hill has been transformed from arable fields to scrub and young woodland, providing habitat for large populations of an increasing diversity of species, monitored by local naturalists.
+Some 25 years later, Strawberry Hill has been transformed from arable fields to scrub and young woodland, providing habitat for large populations of an increasing diversity of species, now being monitored and surveyed by staff and local naturalists

 Wildlife